cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 +++
 draft = true
-title = "How does Kokkos manage team scratch spaces internally" date = 2023-11-10T08:00:00-07:00
+title = "How does Kokkos Mange Team Scratch Internally" date = 2023-11-10T08:00:00-07:00
 +++

-Let's follow along three parallel examples:
+Hierarchical parallelism is a key feature of Kokkos - it provides a way for "teams", or subsets of active threads, to collaborate on a particular operations within a parallel region.
+Kokkos provides a "scratch" memory, which is a way of providing a fast scratchpad to a team, where supported by the underlying execution system.
+How the scratch memory ends up in the Team handle can be surprisingly convoluted - here, I attempt to outline it by following along with two examples:

 1. `Kokkos::Serial`, which supports Kokkos scratch but does not actually have a special software-managed scratch memory
 2. `Kokkos::Cuda`, which supports Kokkos scratch has a concept of scratch (shared memory)
-3. `Kokkos::OpenACC`, which does not currently support Kokkos scratch memory

 Even if a backend does not have a special scratch-like memory, it can provide a normal allocation that Kokkos Teams can use as scratch memory, just without any special performance characteristics.

 ## Telling Kokkos how much scratch space a functor needs

 Briefly: each Kokkos Team has a scratch pad, which is memory that is only available to threads within that team, and whose lifetime is scoped to that of the Team.
-Threads in the can use that memory for collaborative work.
+Threads in the team can use that memory for collaborative work.
-This is the same regardless of which backend you're using.

 Further reading: https://kokkos.github.io/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html